lban2049/lodash/.aigne/doc-smith/docs/api-function.md

 # Function

-This section details utilities in Lodash for manipulating or returning functions.
-These functions support functional programming techniques like currying, debouncing, throttling, and partial application, enabling the creation of more robust and flexible code.
+This section details the utilities in Lodash for manipulating or returning functions.
+These functions support functional programming techniques like currying, debouncing, throttling, and partial application, enabling the creation of more powerful and flexible code.

-These tools are particularly useful in scenarios such as event handling, asynchronous operations, and function composition.
-To learn how to use these functions with method chaining, see the documentation for the [Seq (Sequence)](./api-seq.md) section.
+These tools are especially useful in scenarios like event handling, asynchronous operations, and function composition.
+To learn how to use these functions with method chaining, please refer to the documentation in the [Seq](./api-seq.md) section.

 ## after

-Creates a function that invokes `func` once it's called `n` or more times.
-The inverse of `_.before`.
+The opposite of `_.before`, this method creates a function that invokes `func` once it's called `n` or more times.

 | Arguments | Type | Description |
 | --- | --- | --- |